 So I’m almost done reading Ready Player One by Ernest Cline, which is, as I opined on Twitter the other night, absolutely essential reading for a nerd of my age.
 Simplistically, it’s about a couple of teenagers trying to solve a giant Easter Egg Hunt in a vast virtual reality game.
-So why isn’t [...]
+So why isn’t it […]

 Maureen Johnson brought my attention to a great post this morning on In The Library With The Lead Pipe by Gretchen Kolderup, a YA librarian, about everything that’s great about the category, and why people should read it.
 It’s a long post, but well worth your time.
-I just wanted to pull out [...]
+I just wanted to pull out some of […]

 Yesterday saw two YA authors on NPR debating the issue of whether YA is too dark with the author of several essays in the Wall Street Journal that high-handedly suggested that they are.
 Over and over over the course of an hour and a half of these debates, I listened to people talk about how [...]